aleksigron/kokko/README.md

 - Asset files are JSON or YAML for readability and mergeability
   - Scenes
   - Materials
-- Mesh files are using a custom binary format
+- Mesh files can be loaded from glTF (early support)

 ### Debugging
 - Logging